ESP32: Device Dashboard

 and execute (change /dev/ttyUSB0

-to the actual serial port on your system):
+to the actual serial port for your module, on your system):

 $ make flash PORT=/dev/ttyUSB0